rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 >   to take their pencils in their hands, and say to each other:
 >   *Calculemus*---Let us calculate.[^Leibniz-De-Arte-Combinatoria]

 ![The scale of the universe mapped to the branches of science and the hierarchy of science.
-CC BY-SA 3.0 (2013)
-    [Wikimedia Commons](https://en.wikipedia.org/wiki/Science#/media/File:The_Scientific_Universe.png).](img/the-scientific-universe.png){#fig:the-scientific-universe}
+    (CC BY-SA 3.0 [Wikimedia](https://en.wikipedia.org/wiki/Science#/media/File:The_Scientific_Universe.png), 2013).](img/the-scientific-universe.png){#fig:the-scientific-universe}

 Also compare with the model of levels in @Oppenheim_1958_Unity_of_science_as_a_working_hypothesis.